K-13 (missile): Later versions

 The bottom missile with the pointed nose is the SARH R-3R.

 The Vympel team started working on a more ambitious upgrade in the late 1960s, emerging as the K-13M (R-13M, Object 380) for the IRH and K-13R (R-3R) for the SARH variant, were developed in the late 1960s.
 These were dubbed Advanced Atoll (AA-2C and AA-2D, respectively) in the west.
-The R-13M was roughly equivalent to the improved USN AIM-9G Sidewinder, with a new proximity fuse, more propellant for longer range, better maneuverability, and a more sensitive nitrogen-cooled seeker head.
+The R-13M was roughly equivalent to the improved USN AIM-9G Sidewinder, with a new proximity fuze, more propellant for longer range, better maneuverability, and a more sensitive nitrogen-cooled seeker head.
 None were all-aspect missiles.
 The same electronics upgrades were also applied to the Kaliningrad K-5 (AA-1) to arm fighters that did not carry the K-13.

 The K-13 in different versions was widely exported to the Warsaw Pact and other air forces, and remains in service with a few smaller nations.
 A license-built version called A-91 was built in Romania, and the People's Republic of China copied the K-13 as the PL-2.
 Updated Chinese versions were the PL-3 and PL-5.
 Soviet Union provided China K-13 missile technology as a part of MiG-21 fighter jet deal in 1962.
 In 1967, China successfully completed locally produced K-13 (PL-2) missile tests, and started to deploy this missile to combat units.
-It was first used to intercept USAF UAVs flown from Vietnam and other south east Asian countries to mainland China.
+It was first used to intercept USAF UAVs flown from Vietnam and other Southeast Asian countries to mainland China.